OGalOz/poolfileupload/README.md

 * Pool Count Files are TSV files with a certain number of columns (TBD)
 * The expected headers include: barcode, rcbarcode, scaffold, strand, pos
 * IT IS VERY IMPORTANT THAT THE OUTPUT NAME IS EXACTLY THE SET NAME FOR THE EXPERIMENT.
+* Only import multiple TSV files if they are poolcount files!

 ---
 * The biological goal of the program suite is to quantify the abundance of each